Jagaone/jagaone/README.md

 ## Hi There! 🕵️‍♂️

-   - ✨ I'm a Product Analyst Intern working at MTS
+   - ✨ I'm a Product Analyst working at Zypl.ai
    - 🍑Feel free to chat with me on [LinkedIn](https://www.linkedin.com/in//) about my projects!

 ## BIO